ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/4_following_steps.md

 <br>
 <br>

 So far we have developed a LISFLOOD model than runs and it is correctly initialized.
 However, we are using default model parameters, so there's no confidence at all in the accuracy of the model.
 Before you can extract any conclusions from your model results, the model needs to be calibrated.
 As a result of the calibration, the model parameters are tuned so that the outputs reproduce observed data as good as possible.
-Calibration is usually performed on the river discharge timeseries at one or more gauging stations, but there are plenty of other calibration procedures.
+Calibration is usually performed on the river discharge timeseries at one or more gauging stations, but there are plenty of other calibration strategies.

-To perform a calibration, LISFLOOD proposes a [calibration tool](https://github.com/ec-jrc/lisflood-calibration) based on DEAP (Distributed Evolutionary Algorithms in Python) (Fortin et al., 2012).The calibration procedure exceeds the scope of this tutorial, so we will not get into it.
-Please, feel free to use any other calibration procedure and optimization algorithm.
+To perform a calibration, LISFLOOD proposes a [calibration tool](https://github.com/ec-jrc/lisflood-calibration) based on DEAP (Distributed Evolutionary Algorithms in Python) ([Fortin et al., 2012](https://www.jmlr.org/papers/volume13/fortin12a/fortin12a.pdf)).The calibration procedure exceeds the scope of this tutorial, so we will not get into it.
+Please, feel free to use any other calibration procedure or optimization algorithm.

 ## 1 Settings

 The repository includes three settings files (one for each of the runs) in which we have changed the calibration parameters according to the results of the calibration of the model (`lfuser` element in the settings file).
 Apart from the calibration parameters, we have changed the output directories, so the results don't overwrite those of the previous runs.
 The results will be saved in subdirectories called _calibrated_; for instance, the initial conditions will be saved in the folder _initial/calibrated_ instead of the folder _initial_.

-The snippet below shows a part of the file _settins_calibrated_run.xml_ that defines the paths to the initial conditions and where results will be saved, and the definition of the calibration parameters.
+The snippet below shows a part of the file [_settings_calibrated_run.xml_](../../model/settings_calibrated_run.xml) that is used to run the final simulation of 30 years using calibrated parameters.
+It defines the paths to the initial conditions and where results will be saved, and the definition of the calibrated parameters.

 ```xml
 <lfuser>